Nigel Bond: Career

-Bond was born in Darley Dale, Derbyshire.

-After a strong amateur career, Bond turned professional for the 1989–1990 season.
+After a strong amateur career, Bond turned professional for the 1989–90 season.
 He reached his first ranking semi-final in his first season, and his first final in his second season, but his career peaked in the mid-1990s.
-In the 1994 World Championship, Bond pulled off one of the biggest comebacks in the event's history, rallying from 9–2 to defeat Cliff Thorburn 10–9 in what would be Thorburn's final appearance at the Crucible.
-A year later, Bond reached the final after beating Stephen Lee, Alan McManus, Gary Wilkinson and Andy Hicks, but lost to Stephen Hendry 18–9.
-This was his only semi-final run of the season.
-As a consequence of reaching the final, he climbed to number 5 in the world rankings for 1996/97, and in that same season he acquired his only ranking tournament victory (after three previous losing finals), the British Open, beating John Higgins 9–8 after needing a snooker in the final frame, winning the World Snooker Association Performance of the Year award for this achievement, although he has failed to maintain this level of performance.
+In the first round of the 1994 World Championship, he pulled off one of the biggest comebacks in the event's history, rallying from 2–9 to defeat Cliff Thorburn 10–9 in what turned out to be Thorburn's last appearance at the Crucible.
+A year later, Bond reached the final after beating Stephen Lee, Alan McManus, Gary Wilkinson and Andy Hicks, but lost to Stephen Hendry 9–18.
+As a consequence of reaching the final, he climbed to number five in the world rankings for the 1996–97 season, and in that same season he acquired his only ranking tournament victory, the British Open, beating John Higgins 9–8 after needing a snooker in the final frame.
+He won the World Snooker Association Performance of the Year award for this achievement, although he then failed to maintain this level of performance.